A Professor Plastics Feature ArticleSee Other Articles

 While curbside recycling is just dandy for plastic containers, flexible plastic “film” (bags and wraps) doesn’t always lend itself to easy sorting at recycling centers when mixed with containers.

-One company alone (Trex) used more than 3 billion recycled grocery bags in its products in 2010—and recycling of plastic film topped 1 billion pounds in the U.S. in 2011.
+One company alone (Trex) used more than 3 billion recycled grocery bags in its products in 2010 – and recycling of plastic film topped 1.3 billion pounds in the U.S. in 2016.
+Plastic film recycling has grown for twelve consecutive years and has more than doubled since 2005 when the first report was compiled.

 Americans’ access to plastic bottle recycling reached 94 percent.

-That’s a pretty big number—and emblematic of how far plastics recycling has come in the few short decades of our plastics recycling timeline.
+That’s a pretty big number – and emblematic of how far plastics recycling has come in a few short decades.

-The Plastics Recycling Timeline highlights many more milestones—check it out for yourself.
+The Plastics Recycling Timeline highlights many more milestones – check it out!